 You may like to play with the idea of creating your page in the style of a comic or graphic novel.
 Not every page needs to follow a consistent layout, this is just another way in which you can experiment.

 Gaye Kraeger offers some great tips about how to think about your layout in the video below as well as playing with lettering styles to enhance your pages further:

 Some people like the idea of having prompts to work with so that they always have an idea of what to journal each day.
 This method could work for you.
 Maybe it’s something you do for just a week, or your whole journal could work around a system of prompts.

 Dylan Mierzwinski, illustrator and Skillshare instructor, has a class called ‘Illustrated Journalling: 14 Days of Prompts’ in which she suggests a range of ideas such as music you are listening to, books you are reading, recipes, daily routines to name but a few.
 This serves as a really good jumping-off point, especially if you are uncertain about how to get started or if you want to push yourself in a different direction to what you would usually draw.

 I hope you have enjoyed this post and are keen to get started on your illustrated journal.
 I highly recommend you check out Dany Gregory’s book ‘An Illustrated Journey’ which is where my sketching addiction really took full force (approach with caution – this book may make you an addict also).

 For those of you who would like to read more on designing a sketchbook layout, check out this post.

-And for those of you who wish to feed your sketching addiction even more…sign up to my newsletter below!
-I only email about twice a month and always with things you won’t tend to find on my blog – secret projects, special offers and other urban sketching related gems.
+And for those of you who wish to feed your sketching addiction even more…sign up to my newsletter!
+I only email about twice a month and always with things you won’t tend to find on my blog – secret projects, special offers and other urban sketching-related gems.